 - 1. Since July 1, 2010, Microsoft has not paid for any independent expenditure or electioneering communication as those terms are defined by applicable law. - 2.
-Since July 1, 2005, Microsoft has made no corporate contributions to any non-candidate or non-party political committee organized under section 527 of the Internal Revenue Code.
+Since 2005, Microsoft has made no new corporate contributions to any non-candidate or non-party political organization under section 527 of the Internal Revenue Code with which Microsoft did not have a pre-existing relationship.